fkchang/opal-irb/README.md

-opal-repl
+opal-irb
 =========

-A Opal (Ruby running on javascript) interactive console (REPL) as a webpage.
-Good for testing Opal interactively without having to install anything.
-Intended to be an interactive development too for Opal
+irb (interactive ruby) for Opal (Ruby running on javascript).
+This is interactive console (REPL) on a webpage.
+Good for testing Opal/ruby interactively without having to install anything.
+Intended to be part of a browser based interactive development tool for Opal

 Try it here: http://fkchang.github.com/opal-repl/